-Hiroko Miyashita received her BA in Linguistics from Tokyo Woman’s Christian University, and holds a certificate for Teaching Japanese as a Foreign Language from Waseda University.
-She is currently an adjunct Japanese Language Instructor at LaGuardia Community College, John Jay College of Criminal Justice, and Baruch College; and served as the former Editor-in-Chief of Y’s Publishing from 2007 to 2012.
+Hiroko Miyashita received her MA in Liberal Studies from School for Graduate Studies, Empire State College, The State University of New York, BA in Linguistics from Tokyo Woman’s Christian University, and holds a certificate for Teaching Japanese as a Foreign Language from Waseda University.
+She is currently an adjunct Japanese Language Instructor at LaGuardia Community College, John Jay College of Criminal Justice, and The New School.
 Her research interests are second language acquisition and sociolinguistics.
 In addition, she has a strong interest in studying “Japanese pop culture and Japanese language”.
-Therefore, she is currently pursuing a MA in Liberal Studies from School for Graduate Studies, Empire State College, SUNY.
 She has a deep appreciation of Japanese traditional culture as well.
 She has learned shodo (Japanese calligraphy), playing koto (Japanese harp) and shamisen (Japanese banjo) for over ten years since she was three years old.

 Lewis Ni has been teaching academic ESL at LaGuardia since 1990.
 He holds a bachelor's degree in English from the Foreign Language Institute in Luyang, China and a Certificate of ESL Service from Baruch College, CUNY.
 He also has a Bilingual Certificate of English and Chinese for the New York City Public Schools.
 Before coming here, he was an English instructor at Shanghai University, China, where he taught a full range of EFL courses and provided complete interpreting and translating services to visiting US delegations.
 He worked as an interpreter for the Sino-American Conference on Education, CUNY, in 1995 and 2004.
 His publications include Meiguo Fengqing Lu, which is a Chinese translation of the book Miscellaneous Scenes of America, and articles in Chinese periodicals based on Voice of America broadcasts.